 3. Volume

-Higher the ETF volume, lower the bid price spread, and more is the demand for that ETF.
+The higher the ETF volume, the lower the bid price spread, and more is more demand for that ETF.
 This line sums up the entire game of the book.
 An investor must look at the volume of the ETF before investing.

 Analyzing and carefully studying the declining trend and then picking up the ETF is the way to march ahead.